friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\elseif_instead_of_elif.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError"""
-       2:
-       3: if False:
-       4:     pass
-    -->5: elseif True:
+       5: elseif True:
           ^^^^^^

     You likely meant to use Python's `elif` keyword